nvcuong/MfccEMI/README.md

 IEEE International Conference on Tools with Artificial Intelligence (ICTAI 2012).

 Input to the program is a file named 'data.emd', which stores eye movement data in EMD1 format.
-This is a subset of the dataset A in the EMVIC 2012 Competition.
+This is a small subset of the dataset A in the EMVIC 2012 Competition.
 A description of the EMD1 format can be found at: http://www.emvic.org/